Heron-Robotics/main/Training 23-24/Blink_LED/README.md

    - The red LED is reffered to as "LED", type of integer (constant), with global scope.
 This constant is matched with the value of "12".

  - CRUSIAL CONNECTIONS
+   - The LED and the resistor are placed in the breadboard.
-   - The LED's short leg is plugged in Digital Pin (PWD) number 12, and its long leg goes to a GND pin straight to the Arduino board.
+   - The LED's short leg goes to a GND pin straight to the Arduino board.
+To do so, a (black) wire is used.
+   - The LED's long leg is plugged in Digital Pin (PWD) number 12.
+Before reaching PWD 12, there is a resistor in between.
+To do so, a (green) wire is used.